 OzGrav Postdoctoral Researcher Xingjiang Zhu says: “The combined mass of the merging objects is surprisingly high, much greater than any previously known double neutron star binaries including the one detected in 2017.
 This provokes us to think about the nature of this event and how the source might have been formed.”

 The combined mass of the merged bodies in this event is about 3.4 times that of the mass of the Sun.
-Typically, neutron star collisions are only known to happen between pairs of neutrons stars with a total mass up to 2.9 times that of the Sun.
+Typically, neutron star collisions are only known to happen between pairs of neutron stars with a total mass up to 2.9 times that of the Sun.
 One possibility for the unusually high mass is that the collision took place not between two neutron stars, but a neutron star and a black hole, since black holes are heavier than neutron stars.
 But if this were the case, the black hole would have to be exceptionally small for its class.
 Instead, the scientists believe it is more likely that the event was a shattering of two neutron stars and that their merger resulted in a newly formed black hole.

 Neutron star pairs are thought to form either early in life—when companion massive stars successively die one by one—or when they come together later in life within dense, busy environments.
 The data from the 2019 event do not indicate which of these scenarios is more likely—more data and new models are needed to explain the unexpectedly high mass.
 The discovery suggests that we may have detected an entirely new population of binary neutron star systems.